Dayna Danger: Intersectionalism

 Dayna Danger's work specifically focuses on an element of cultural restoration and expansion of culturally safe spaces by integrating and welcoming in Indigenous-Queer peoples.
 Such work views the integration of Queer peoples as overcoming a colonially imposed barrier which has limited the acceptance of Indigenous-Queer peoples into certain protocol.
 In addition to facilitating spaces which are safe to specifically Indigenous-Queer peoples, this work promotes a revitalization and healing of the community by overcoming colonially imposed norms and values which have otherwise ostracized the people Danger advocates and works on behalf of.
 Danger's work in beaded fetish masks specifically speaks to this intersectional approach, with Danger commenting that "there is something so beautiful [about] wearing something that is completely covered in beads on your face" and that "this is a continuation of how we communicate symbols that are important to us.
 For me, beadwork speaks to that.
 It's a basic read of what is truly resistance.
 Before glass beads, we still figured out ways to embellish what we wore.
 Glass beads just intuitively took that on and made it a part of how we represent ourselves."

 Expanding "traditionalism" and deconstructing heteronormativity within Indigenous communities

-Danger highlights a reclamation of space for 2SLGBTQQ+ people within traditional spaces which could be constricted due to the colonial implantation of heternormativity and homophobia.
+Danger highlights a reclamation of space for 2SLGBTQQ+ people within traditional spaces which could be constricted due to the colonial implantation of heteronormativity and homophobia.
 Rather than delegitimizing these spaces, Danger's work presents itself in an integrative and communitarian fashion which expands existing spaces, such as those encapsulated in BDSM, or through 2-Spirit Drum Groups, to include marginalized voices in a more authentic fashion.
 Danger notes that people who don't conform to typical gender roles can become isolated from their communities, and that "they have a hard time getting employment, they have a hard time finding housing" amongst other difficulties.
 Danger further explains that losing that sense of place "where we migrate away from our land, our territories and away from out teachings" puts non-binary people at risk.